-- 1. In order to maintain a safe and healthful work environment, the County reserves the right to set standards for employment and to require employees to submit to physical examinations including blood or urine tests for alcohol, illegal drugs, or the misuse of legal drugs where there is reasonable suspicion that an employee's work performance is, or could be, affected by the condition. - 2.
-Where the County has a reasonable suspicion to believe that the employee is in violation of this policy, it may require the employee to go to a medical clinic, at the County's expense, to provide blood and/or urine specimens.
+4. Reasonable Suspicion.
+Testing is required if there is reasonable suspicion that an employee's work performance is, or could be, affected by the condition.
+Where the County has a reasonable suspicion to believe that the employee is in violation of this policy, it shall require the employee to go to a medical clinic, at the County's expense, to provide blood and/or urine specimens.
 Reasonable suspicion shall generally mean suspicion based on personal observation by a County representative, including descriptions of appearance, behavior, speech, breath, or inexplicable behavior.

+Procedures:

-- 3. If requested, the employee shall sign a consent form authorizing the clinic to withdraw a specimen of blood or urine and release the test results to the County.
-Refusal to sign a consent form or to provide a specimen will constitute insubordination and a presumption of impairment and may result in discharge. - 4.
-Any employee who tests positive may request retesting of the original specimen at their own expense. - 5.
-Employees who test positive for illegal substance abuse or misuse of legal drugs and/or alcohol may be offered rehabilitation through the County Employee Assistance Program.
+If requested, the employee shall sign a consent form authorizing the clinic to withdraw a specimen of blood or urine and release the test results to the County.
+Refusal to sign a consent form or to provide a specimen will constitute insubordination and a presumption of impairment and may result in discharge.

+Any employee who tests positive may request retesting of the original specimen at their own expense.

+Employees who test positive for illegal substance abuse or misuse of legal drugs and/or alcohol may be offered rehabilitation through an approved program.
 Any costs related to the rehabilitation shall be paid by the employee.
 Employees must take any available, accumulated, paid or unpaid leave during their absence.
-Failure to fully participate in or successfully complete such a rehabilitation program may result in disciplinary action. - 6.
-Employees who return to work after the successful rehabilitation will be subject to random drug tests for a period of two years from the date of their return. - 7.
-Employees subject to random drug tests who refuse to participate in the drug/alcohol testing and/or rehabilitation program or who continue to test positive for substance abuse will face additional disciplinary actions, up to and including removal. - 8.
-Any employee involved in an accident may be subject to post accident alcohol and drug/alcohol testing. - 9.
-Employees who are required to hold a commercial driver's license (CDL) will be required to participate in the County's drug and alcohol testing program as required by federal law which includes pre-employment testing, post-accident testing, random testing, reasonable suspicion testing, and return-to-work testing.
-Policies and procedures for these programs will be consistent with federal law and will be made available to employees required to hold CDL's and their supervisors.
+Failure to fully participate in or successfully complete such a rehabilitation program may result in disciplinary action.

+The County may offer employees who return to work after successful rehabilitation a last-chance agreement that includes random drug tests for a period of one year from the date of their return.

+Employees subject to random drug tests who refuse to participate in the drug/alcohol testing and/or rehabilitation program or who continue to test positive for substance abuse will face additional disciplinary actions, up to and including removal.

-D. Discipline.
+E. Discipline.

 The County may discipline an employee, for any violation of this policy.
 Nothing herein shall be construed as a guarantee that the County will offer an opportunity for rehabilitation.
 Failure to successfully complete or participate in a prescribed rehabilitation program, if offered, shall result in the employee's discharge [including a refusal to test or a positive test result on a return to duty or follow-up test].
 No employee shall be provided more than one opportunity at rehabilitation.
-The County's decision whether to discharge an employee shall be made on the basis of the circumstances surrounding the employee's positive drug or alcohol test and considerations such as any other misconduct resulting from the employee's substance abuse (e.g. injury, property damage, etc) the employee's work record, and other factors traditionally considered when determining whether to retain an employee.
+The County's decision whether to discharge an employee shall be made on the basis of the circumstances surrounding the employee's positive drug or alcohol test and considerations such as any other misconduct resulting from the employee's substance abuse (e.g. injury, property damage, etc.) the employee's work record, and other factors traditionally considered when determining whether to retain an employee.

-E. Refusal to Test.
+F. Refusal to Test.